 I learned it, a couple of friends learned it and my sister is learning it right now.
 It is a challenging game built to enhance your focus and concentration as well as your strength so long as you follow the rules and so without further ado, let me enlighten you of the rules of this noble sport!

-The basics needed are a type of bow (It may be compound bow, crossbow, long or recurve bow ), bowstrings and arrow rests and arrows.
+The basics needed are a type of bow (It may be adult compound bow ,crossbow, long or recurve bow ), bowstrings and arrows and drop down arrow rest.
 Other items that are useful are risers for the bow that do not touch the shooter’s hands or wrist.
 A bow sight and a one draw check indicator, sight marks, a finger trip protection pad, etc. You can go full on with your accessories as well but more on that later!

 The Rules of Archery: